Filipa Moreno

 • Artificial Intelligence (AI) is one of the most impacting technologies for the world economy;

-The fact that several companies worldwide are investing and applying – in different ways – this technology in their business realities shows the relevance that AI has for the business fabric of our economy and the potential it has to revolutionise companies’ business models.
+The fact that several companies worldwide are investing and applying – in different ways – this technology in their business realities shows the relevance that AI has for the business fabric of our economy and the potential to revolutionise companies’ business models.
 How, then, can companies start?
 What are the use cases that you can start implementing in your reality?

 Futurist and author Bernard Marr in his book Artificial Intelligence in Practice – How 50 successful companies used AI and Machine Learning to solve problems, states there are three different use cases that, while they may overlap, are important in helping segment and identify implementation opportunities for this technology.
-Companies can use AI to:
+Companies can, then, use AI to:

 • Change the way they understand and interact with their customers;